-Businesses experience change on a near daily basis, in line with the rate technology is advancing.
 Businesses must adapt to their external environment, whether change forces new technology implementations, compliance initiatives, reorganization, or process updates.

 Change brings various opportunities, so it’s important your organization is agile enough to recognize and embrace this potential.
 When implemented without structure, change can be disruptive, as outlined in John Kotter’s seminal research on the subject.